Cezero/qbittorrent-port-forward-gluetun-server/README.md

 A shell script and Docker container for automatically setting qBittorrent's listening port from Gluetun's control server.

-This version assumes qbittorrent has been configured to whitelist the Docker local network, and that qbittorrent is bound to gluetun.
+This version assumes that both it and qBittorrent are running as a sidecar to Gluetun

 ## Config